Yehuhub/Inventory-Management-API/README.md

 ---

-## 📘 Postman Docs
+## 📘 API Docs

 You can view and test all API endpoints using the Postman documentation below:

 👉 [API Documentation & Tester on Postman](https://documenter.getpostman.com/view/41474192/2sB34fkfnw)

-This link allows you to explore all the available endpoints, see example requests and responses, and even test them directly if your server is running locally (`http://localhost:5000/`).
+This link allows you to explore all the available endpoints, see example requests and responses, and even test them directly if your server is running locally (`http://127.0.0.1:5000/`).

 ---